Eyes on Ukraine, Putin tightens curbs on protesters

 MOSCOW While all eyes are turned to Ukraine, President Vladimir Putin has quietly enacted laws which opponents say will strengthen his hand in a battle against dissent in Russia.

-"All this tightening will be applied only for political ends," said Dmitry Gudkov, a member of parliament who helped organise rallies against Putin in several cities in the winter of 2011-12.
+"All this tightening will be applied only for political ends," said Dmitry Gudkov, a member of parliament who helped organize rallies against Putin in several cities in the winter of 2011-12.

 The moves underline Kremlin concern that the unrest in Ukraine, where demonstrations put the Moscow-backed president to flight, might encourage protests in Russia, even though the annexation of the Crimea peninsula from Ukraine has helped push Putin's ratings to their highest level since late 2010.